Frank Harvey (Australian screenwriter): Cinesound

-That year Harvey also went to work for Ken G. Hall at Cinesound Productions as a studio dialogue director and in-house screenwriter.
-Starting with It Isn't Done (1937), Harvey wrote or co-wrote nine produced feature film scripts for Cinesound over the next four years, often playing small roles in them as well.
+That year Harvey went to work for Ken G. Hall at Cinesound Productions as a studio dialogue director and in-house screenwriter.
+Starting with It Isn't Done (1937), Harvey wrote or co-wrote nine produced feature film scripts for Cinesound over four years, often playing small roles in them.

+Filmink argued in the Cinesound "Harvey typically played rich toffs, but Tall Timbers shows his range and demonstrates just how good an actor he could be."

 According to one observer, Harvey's work as an actor and writer showed his bias towards the theatrical: "his scripts tend towards fulsome dialogues with witty repartee and epigram-matical statements, and his acting, particularly in Tall Timbers (1937), tends to exploit dramatic gestures and facial expressions far more intensively than was then required for screen 'naturalism'.
 Under Hall's direction, Harvey's dialogues were simplified and images allowed to express more of the script's content; his acting too became increasingly restrained as he adjusted to the demands of the film medium."

+Filmink argued about Broken Melody "We can tell Frank Harvey had a lot of fun working on the screenplay for this – not only is there a lot of his patented epigrammatical dialogue and showbiz in-jokes, he writes himself a juicy support part where he hams it up and a beautiful girl flings herself at him."
+The same magazine called Dad and Dave Come to Town his best script.

 Radio

+In 1941, Harvey signed a contract with ABC to work on radio.

 During World War II, Harvey served in the Volunteer Defence Corps until 1944, when he left the army and went under contract to ABC as a radio actor and producer.
 He eventually became ABC's head of radio drama.

-By the time Harvey retired in 1952 he had directed many hundreds of radio plays.
-He was appreciated by actors for his wit and communication skills.
+By the time Harvey retired in 1952, he had directed hundreds of radio plays.

+Later career

+Harvey continued to write.
+He also published a short lived magazine on theatre in Australia, Theatregoer, that published five Australian plays including A Fox in the Night, The One Day of the Year, The Well, The Multi-Coloured Umbrella, and Pacific Paradise.

 Personal

 He married Grace Ackerman in 1910 and divorced her in 1923 on grounds of desertion.
 On 3 April 1924 he married Helen Rosamond "Bobbie" McMillan, an actress with the Emélie Polini troupe and daughter of Sir William McMillan, Minister for Railways in New South Wales, Australia.

-A son (1912–1981) by his first marriage, also called Frank Harvey, was a British playwright and novelist who wrote the play Saloon Bar and screenplays for British movies including Seven Days to Noon (1950) and I'm Alright Jack (1960).
+A son (1912–1981) by his first marriage, named Frank Harvey, was a British playwright and novelist who wrote the play Saloon Bar and screenplays for British movies, including Seven Days to Noon (1950) and I'm Alright Jack (1960).

 He had a daughter, Helen, by his second wife.